Port Hardy: Tourism

 Port Hardy's economy relies greatly on tourism.
 Ferries to Prince Rupert, another popular tourist destination in British Columbia, depart every other day during peak season.

-Tourist traffic increases in the summer months.
-Book hotels and campgrounds in advance.

 Wildlife

 Deer, black bears, bald eagles, squirrels, seals, salmon and many other species of birds and mammals are often spotted along the Quatse Loop Nature Trail or at Storey's Beach which is a short drive from town.
 Humpback whales can occasionally been seen surfacing in the bay.
 Port Hardy has many wildlife charters, fishing charters and places to camp during tourist season.

 Climate

 Port Hardy has an oceanic climate (Köppen Cfb) due to its proximity to the Pacific moderating influence.
 As a result, summers are very cool for the latitude, whereas winters instead are very mild.
 Although there is a strong drying trend in summer, its summer rainfall is still higher than those of the southerly mediterranean climates.
 Winter rainfall is very high and in general Port Hardy is far wetter than Canada's interior.